meteor/meteor/content/security.md

 From MDN, the X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame>, <iframe> or <object> .
 Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

-Meteor recommend developers configure the X-Frame-Options header for same origin only.
+Meteor recommend users configure the X-Frame-Options header for same origin only.
 This tells browsers to prevent your webpage from being put in an iframe.
 By using this config, you will set your policy where only web pages on the same origin as your app can frame your app.

 With Helmet, Frameguard sets the X-Frame-Options header.